open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

-Now, create a `config.yaml` file so you can setup your collector's components.
+Now, create a `config.yaml` file so you can setup your Collector's components.

 ```cmd
 cd dev-otelcol